aws-samples/aws-service-catalog-tools-workshop/workshop/content/reInvent2019/300-task-3/600-sharing-the-product.md

 +++
-title = "Provisioning the product" weight = 600
+title = "Sharing the product"
+weight = 600
 home_region = "eu-west-1"
 +++
 ---

-### Provisioning the product
+### Sharing the product

-_We will add our account to the frameworks manifest file so it knows about our account and we will tell the framework to provision our newly created product into our account._
+_We will add our account to the frameworks manifest file so it knows about our account and we will tell the framework to share our newly created product into our account._

 #### Adding the product to the manifest